 Now, the Email Reporting options are completely hidden from Rank Math > General Settings > Analytics as well as in your Setup Wizard.

 And, that’s it!
-If you have absolutely any questions about using Rank Math’s SEO Email Reports, feel free to reach out to our support team directly here – we’re here to help.
+If you still have absolutely any questions about using Rank Math’s SEO Email Reports, feel free to reach out to our support team directly here – we’re here to help.